0800 DECIDE

 The nurse will talk to you about contraceptive options.
 We can provide you with the progestogen-only pill or condoms.
 You can ask for contraception to be sent in your package.

-For LARC contraception, you will need to see your GP or visit Family Planning.
+For LARC contraception, you will need to see your GP or visit Sexual Wellbeing Aotearoa.

 Counselling